stimpy77/xio.js/README.md

 	});

 Note here how "repository" is something that can move around.
-The goal, therefore, is to make localStorage and RESTful web service targets support the same features.
+The goal, therefore, is to make disparate repositories such as localStorage and RESTful web service targets support the same features using the same interface.

 As a bit of an experiment, this convention of xhr[verb][repository] also seems to read and write a little better, even if it's a bit weird at first to see.
 The thinking is similar to the `verb-target` convention in PowerShell.
 Rather than taking a repository and reading and writing from/to it, the perspective is flipped and you are focusing on *what you need to do* while the target becomes more like a *parameter* at least in thought.
 The goal is to dumb down CRUD operation concepts and repositories so that, rather than repositories having an unknown set of operations with unknown interface styles and other features, instead, your standard CRUD operations, which are predictable, have a set of valid repository targets.